Environment and Society

 journalism takes you to

-"Lighter Stuff", or more popular writings, including contributions to EASST Review, as well as English versions of some of the pieces that I published between 2002 and 2006 in the Swedish newspaper, Sydsvenska Dagbladet.
+"Lighter Stuff", or more popular writings, including the English versions of articles that I published between 2002 and 2006 in the Swedish newspaper, Sydsvenska Dagbladet.

 where you can listen to songs

-have written and been performing recently to combine the
+have written and been performing to combine the

 academic life with my own personal kind of political activism.

 home address: Erik Dahlbergsgatan 22, S-211 48 Malmö, Sweden